14 Things Every Woman Needs to Know Before Buying a House

 Your pre-approval is based on your current financial situation.
 However, this does not mean that nothing can change it.
 For example, if you get a less paying job during your application period, your application can be denied when you are ready to purchase the house.
 Also, you should try to avoid making certain large payments when you are trying to buy a house, as this can also cause a rejection of your loan request.

-14. Does your property investment have the potential to grow?
+14. Ensure your property investment has the potential to grow.

 Be sure to consult with your real estate agent on the potential growth of your investment.
 Factors such as the popularity of the location can determine whether the value of the house will go up in the future.
 This is important when you want to resell it later.
 Also, consider the kind of improvements to make as well as how they will affect the resale value of the house.